Ceremony Info/FAQ

 Do I need to order a Yearbook?No. All graduating undergrad students will receive a Yearbook, which will be sent to their permanent address in the fall.

-If you have additional questions regarding the Yearbook, please reach out to the Yearbook Committee at yearbook@hartford.edu.
+If you have additional questions regarding senior portraits or the yearbook in general, please contact the Yearbook Committee at yearbook@hartford.edu.

 Additional Questions